LukasBak/Hangman/README.md

 - Give hints about where the battle took place or who were the commanders.
 - In general add more battles as the current sample list is quite small.
 - Add option for different centuries.
+- Add option for resuming games or quitting.

 ## Testing